Google’s released its monthly Android 10 update for Pixel devices and some users are running into issues with the company’s latest firmware.

 If you’re dealing with Android 10 issues, keep your eyes out for it.

-Google’s also released the Android 11 Developer Preview and it’s available to Pixel 2, Pixel 2 XL, Pixel 3, Pixel 3 XL, Pixel 4, and Pixel 4 XL users.
+Google’s also released the Android 11 beta and it’s available to Pixel 2, Pixel 2 XL, Pixel 3, Pixel 3 XL, Pixel 4, and Pixel 4 XL users right now.

 The Android 11 update brings an assortment of changes and it’s worth a look if a) you want to try out new features and/or b) you’re dealing with major issues on Android 10.